dongnan-cn/kafka-simulator/README.md

 ## Precautions
 - Ensure that Docker and Maven are correctly installed and configured on your system.
 - Before starting the Kafka service, check if the configuration in the `docker-compose.yml` file meets your requirements.
+By default we use local port 19092 to connect to kafka container.